 8. Amazingly, the shortest war ever recorded by man is the Anglo-Zanzibar War where the British bombarded the Beit al Hukum Palace and after 38 minutes, a ceasefire was called.

-10. Throughout history, the Persians, Portuguese, Omani and British have fought to control the important island.
+10. Throughout history, the Persians, Portuguese, Omani, and British have fought to control the important island.
 It was seen as a gateway to mainland East Africa.
-In fact, the Sultanate of Omani was the first to trade slaves, cloves and ivory from East African Mainland.
+The Sultanate of Omani was the first to trade slaves, cloves, and ivory from the East African Mainland.